-Associations are representative or peak bodies, formed by industry members to represent the interests and needs of their members.
+Industry associations are representative or peak bodies, formed by industry members to represent the interests and needs of their members.

-Each active member of an association, depending on the role and interests of the member, is there to listen to, understand and represent sector issues through the chain of representation discussed in Module 2.
+Each active member of an association is there to listen to, understand and represent sector issues through the chain of representation discussed in Module 1.

 An important point to keep in mind is that "industry issues" are not necessarily the same things as individual issues raised by individual members.
-An industry issue is one that is common across a significant portion of your sector.